niemasd/SD-COVID-Sequencing/commands.md

 ```
 * I think everything that depends on the pile-up will stream it from standard input
     * Thus, to save space, gzip compression makes sense (e.g. `pigz -9 -p THREADS`)
         * Because there's such huge variance in how long the pile-up generation takes across files, it makes sense to use a 64 core machine and do all the pile-ups in parallel, and once most of them are done, compress some of the finished ones using multithreaded `pigz` on the idling cores
+    * However, given that I'll now be zipping everything at the end anyways, doesn't make sense to waste compute time compressing here as well

 ## Batch Command (64 threads)
 ```bash